Pleasant Password Server

-When creating a strong and secure password, it is important to choose a longer password or passphrase that will be unique.
+When creating a strong and secure password or passphrase, it is best to use a long randomly generated password, which can be stored and remembered in the Password Manager.
+It is important to choose a longer password or passphrase that will be unique.
 We recommend generating longer passwords or passphrases of 15 characters or more when possible.

 For example, a personal passphrase login password can incorporate the first letters of a memorable sentence, or can include 4 or more unique words.